smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 There are some minor customization options available for the app menu.
 An HMI can choose to implement the app menu in a tile view, list view, or both.
 If an app has a preference for a type of menu layout, the HMI will receive a `UI.SetGlobalProperties` request from SDL Core containing this preference in the `menuLayout` field.

+SDL also supports nested submenus which can be created using the RPC `UI.AddSubMenu`.
+If this request does not contain a `parentID` parameter (or `parentID` is 0) then the submenu should be made accessible by the top level menu.
+If the request contains a `parentID`, the new submenu should be added as an item to the submenu who's `menuID` matches the incoming `parentID`.

+Menu commands that are populated by `UI.AddCommand` with a `parentID` value should be added as a menu item to the submenu who's `menuID` matches the incoming `parentID`.

+!!!
+NOTE
+If the HMI is in a driver distraction mode, the HMI should show a maximum of "N" menu items in a given menu, as defined by the value of the `menuLength` driver distraction capability.

+If the HMI is in a driver distraction mode, the HMI must restrict the user from accessing nested submenus beyond "N" levels deep, as defined by the value of the `subMenuDepth` driver distraction capability.
+!!!

 #### List Menu Example

 ![List Menu](./assets/list_menu.png)